Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Through education, critical thinking and collaboration students were able to see what was already happening in our community to address this UNGoal.
+I opened up their eyes and provided good discussion points.

 What were the most creative food waste solution suggestions?
-Truck that recycles clothing items for the community.
+Donate left overs to local school or homeless people

 Did the resource encourage new ways of thinking and talking about the value food?